natan-dot-com/Terraguide-Discord-Bot/README.md

 - [8.
 Acknowledgements](#8-acknowledgements)
 - [9.
 License](#9-license)

 ## 1. Resumé
-As the name suggests, it's a bot created using [Discord's Python API](https://discord.com/developers/docs/intro) intented to be a Discord built-in information wiki for every Terraria player.
-Its content is based on general item/NPC information and its respective crafting recipes, grab bag drops, enemy drops and selling offers from NPCs, as well as having some extra commands about rarity tiers and Angler quests.
+Instead of opening the web browser to search about an item, why don't just type-and-search directly from Discord?
+As the name suggests, the bot created using [Discord's Python API](https://discord.com/developers/docs/intro) intend to be a Discord built-in information wiki for every Terraria player.
+Its content is based on general item/NPC information and its respective crafting recipes, grab bag drops, enemy drops and selling offers from NPCs, as well as having some extra commands about rarity tiers and Angler quests, supposing to have everything a Terraria player would like to know while playing.

 ## 2. Authors
-All the bot's source were made by [me](https://github.com/natan-dot-com) and [Andrei Alisson](https://github.com/AndreiAlisson).
+All the bot's source code were made by [me](https://github.com/natan-dot-com) and [Andrei Alisson](https://github.com/AndreiAlisson) as a personal project.

 ## 3. Dependencies
 Discord Terraria Bot uses some specific Python libraries to work.
 In order to proceed with the setup, you may need to install some of them.